ryan-voitiskis/astro-helmet/README.md

 Any attribute can be added to a head item.
 Simply provide the attribute as a key-value pair in the object.

-`'innerHTML', 'priority', 'tagName'` are reserved keys and cannot not be used as attributes.
+`'innerHTML', 'priority', 'tagName'` are reserved keys and cannot be used as attributes.

 To add content to a tag, use the `innerHTML` key.
 This will render the content inside the tag.